Prime Video: The 39 Best Movies to Watch

 All The Old Knives (2022)

 Prime Video's new spy thriller hasn't impressed every critic (here's a review you should definitely read), but it hasn't been completely panned, either.
-You'll probably find something to like in this flashback-heavy, twisty espionage flick that introduces two former lovers and co-workers at the CIA's Vienna station (Chris Pine and Thandiwe Newton) who've reunited under not-so-sweet circumstances.
+The movie introduces two former lovers and co-workers at the CIA's Vienna station (Chris Pine and Thandiwe Newton) who've reunited under not-so-sweet circumstances.
 A CIA mole is suspected to have compromised an agent years before, and Pine has been sent by the agency to question Newton.
+This twisty, flashback-heavy flick is engaging enough to fall back on if you need an evening escape.

 The Report (2019)